-- Set up traffic management (TM) and mark out site, - Milling of existing bituminous material by road planer, - Jackhammer and compressor for breaking up surfaces not accessible by planer (e.g., around gullies), - Loader/excavator used to collect and move excess material, - Sweeper to collect loose material and provide clean laying surface, - Milled out/excavated materials all taken off site, - Tack/bond coat laid, - Binder material laid and compressed by paver (where required), - Material compacted using a heavy roller, - New bituminous surface course material laid by paver, - Material compacted using a heavy roller, - Mechanical sweeper to collect loose material, - HGV for removal and replacement of material, - Road markings and studs applied where necessary, - Remove TM and open road.
+- Set up traffic management (TM) and mark out site. - Mill existing bituminous material by road planer. - Break up surfaces not accessible by planer (e.g., around gullies) with jackhammer and compressor. - Collect and move excess material with loader/excavator. - Sweeper to collect loose material and provide clean laying surface. - Milled out/excavated materials all taken off site. - Tack/bond coat laid. - Binder material laid and compressed by paver (where required). - Material compacted using a heavy roller. - New bituminous surface course material laid by paver. - Material compacted using a heavy roller. - Mechanical sweeper to collect loose material. - HGV for removal and replacement of material. - Road markings and studs applied where necessary. - New traffic counter installed. - Remove TM and open road.

-The works are currently programmed to be completed within the 2024/2025 financial year with works expected to begin on 17th May 2024.
-Works are programmed to be completed over eight nights (19:30 - 06:00).
-Traffic management (TM) is currently anticipated to comprise of a night-time full NB road closure with signed diversion.
-Traffic travelling NB will be diverted off the A1 at Thistly Cross Roundabout.
-The diversion route will then lead onto A199 before re-joining the A1 at Abbotsview Junction.
-This adds an extra three minutes to affected journeys and no additional miles.
-There are no pedestrian or other non-motorised user (NMU) facilities with connectivity to the scheme extents.
+The works are currently programmed to be completed within the 2024/2025 financial year (April 2024 - August 2025 inclusive).
+Works are expected to commence on 5th May 2024 and are expected to be completed over eight nights (20:30 - 06:00).
+Traffic management (TM) is currently anticipated to consist of a night-time road closure of the M8 westbound carriageway, with a signed diversion in place.
+Traffic will be diverted off of the M8 at Junction 3, via A89, A779 and back onto the M8 heading WB at Junction 3a.
+As the scheme is located on a motorway, pedestrian routes will not be directly impacted by the scheme.